ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 The problem is that by investing this time just watching things, I'm not able to apply any of the things.

-So I'll never find what I really like or [[Projects/🧓🏻 Insightful Sage/Posts/Discovering Your Ikigai - A Guide to Finding Your Purpose and Living a Fulfilled Life\|what I want to do in life]].
+So I'll never find what I really like or [[👷🏻 Projects/🧓🏻 Insightful Sage/Posts/Discovering Your Ikigai - A Guide to Finding Your Purpose and Living a Fulfilled Life\|what I want to do in life]].
 I'll never commit, even if I find it in a certain way.
 Of course there will always be doubts in life but getting good at something is an important part of a fulfilling life.

 So I've decided to quit watching YouTube from **2023-12-12** until 12th of Jan.
-The rules are simple, don't watch it unless you really need to learn something and need [[Projects/DIY/DIY Curved Treadmill\|reference video]].
+The rules are simple, don't watch it unless you really need to learn something and need [[👷🏻 Projects/DIY/DIY Curved Treadmill\|reference video]].

-I listen to podcasts so, I'll just use Spotify to listen, and also take proper notes of it [[Podcast Notes/Harvard Psychiatrist on How To Get Ahead of 99.9% of People (Starting NOW)\|like I did here]].
+I listen to podcasts so, I'll just use Spotify to listen, and also take proper notes of it [[🎧 Podcast Notes/Harvard Psychiatrist on How To Get Ahead of 99.9% of People (Starting NOW)\|like I did here]].

 I just want to come out of it having a better restrain on my social media behavior and spending that time doing something better than just binge-watching YouTube in the name of **"Learning something, or being productive"**.